-There are two different kinds of web application vulnerability scanners; heuristic and
+There are two different kinds of web application vulnerability scanners; heuristic and signature based scanners.
+This article explains how both types of scanners work and what type of vulnerabilities they can find in web applications.

 How Do Signature Based Web Application Security Scanners Work?

 Signature based scanners rely on a database of signatures for known vulnerabilities.
-Therefore for a scanner to
+Therefore for a scanner to recognize a vulnerability, a signature for that specific vulnerability has to be added to its database first.

 This means that signature based web security scanners are more prone to reporting false positive vulnerabilities.
 For example, if a patch is applied manually to a web application without changing the version file, a signature based scanner will report a false positive.
 This also means that signature based scanners can only scan known and off-the-shelf web applications such as WordPress, Joomla! and Drupal.